gaducgh/gaduc/README.md

  > touch file.txt

- to make a new file.-----------

  ### How to write and modify in the file:-

  > nano file.txt

- to write and modify the file.--------------

  ### How to show the status:-

  > git status

-to show the working tree status.

  ### How to show commit logs:-

  > git log

- to show the current and previous commit logs.

  ### How to shortcut the process of creating a message while creating the file in one line:-